hemanth/twitter-caption-bot/README.md

-# orly-cover-bot
+# captionbot
-The source that is governing https://twitter.com/OreillyCover
+The source that is governing https://twitter.com/caption_bot